Squalr/Squally/README.md

 ------------
 We could not include the `Resources/Private` folder in this repository, because a lot of the art in this game comes from asset stores.
 This means we have non-exclusive rights to the art, and cannot redistribute it for free.
 This means the Resources must be copied from a legally purchased copy of the game.

-The `Resources/Private` folder in Squally will be synced up with the master branch in this repository.
+The `Resources/Private` folder in the Steam copy of Squally will correspond to the master branch of this repository.

-Note: currently there is no master branch -- we temporarily removed it when making this repository public.
-It will be recreated before the next release.

-To gain access to the `Resources/Private` folder being used in develop, do the following:
+To gain access to the `Resources/Private` folder being used in develop branch, do the following:
 - Open Steam
 - Right click on Squally and click Properties
 - Go to the BETAS tab